opengisch/qgis-server-trace-requests/README.md

 # qgis-server-trace-requests

-QGIS server plugin to trace requests
+A QGIS server plugin to trace requests.